DIY Easy Barrel Train-Video

 - Self-Drilling Hex Head Screws – (2) #10 x 3/4 inch

 - Fender Washers – (2) that fit the Self-drilling Hex Head Screws (to mount barrel onto the dolly).
-Both Screw and Washers can be purchased at Home Depot or Lowe’s or purchase the screws HERE. (you’ll need one set of these supplies for every train car you have).
+Both Screw and Washers can be purchased at Home Depot or Lowe’s or purchase the screws HERE.
+(You will need one set of these supplies for every train car you have).

 - Grade 5 External Hex-Head Cap Screw (1) 5/8 inch x 2 inch, 18 pitch (18 threads per inch) found HERE.
 I drilled a hole through my bolt with a drill press for the hair pin clip to fit through.
 If you don’t want to go through the trouble of drilling a hole, you can omit the Hex Head Cap Screw and instead purchase a clevis pin (size 3/4in x 3in) found HERE.